 2026: Circuit de Barcelona-Catalunya, Spain

 After a series of single-year contract extensions, Circuit de Barcelona-Catalunya secured a longer term deal to stage the Spanish Grand Prix in late 2021.
-The Spanish Grand Prix is now guaranteed to remain at the venue until 2026 – but the event will move to a new circuit in Madrid from 2026 onwards.
+The Spanish Grand Prix is now guaranteed to remain until 2025 – but the event will move to a new circuit in Madrid from 2026 onwards.
+The Barcelona circuit has a contract to appear on the 2026 calendar.

 2026: Circuit of The Americas, United States